cursorless-dev/cursorless/docs/user/guide-intermediate.md

 ### Destinations

-The `"paste"` commands has a single target that is a destination.
+The `"paste"` command has a single target that is a destination.
 The second targets of `"bring"` and `"move"` commands are destinations.

 In `"bring air before bat"`, `"air"` is the non-destination first target and `"before bat"` is a destination (and second target).